 One of the ways to know a country is to make a trip, but not just a trip, but a different trip, where you can know, live and feel the true essence of that country and its people.
 So we tell you about volunteer travel initiatives in Kenya.

-The main objectives of our volunteer programs in Kenya are environmental care and empowerment of young people, children and people with different abilities, with whom we work on developing their academic, personal and professional skills through social, physical and spiritual activities.
+The main objective of volunteer programs in Kenya is to care for nature, empower young people, children and people with different abilities, and at the same time they can develop their academic, personal and professional skills through social, physical and spiritual development.

-Some of the problems identified in the population that we work with and that motivate us to work harder every day are:
+Some of the problems identified in the population in which we collaborate and that motivate us every day to work are: